 Can You Scrape Websites with Elixir?

-Elixir stands out for its exceptional process distribution capabilities and extreme scalability.
-It excels in handling parallel tasks, making it particularly suitable for large scraping projects.
+At the same time, Elixir isn't the most popular language for online data scraping.
+But it stands out for its exceptional process distribution capabilities and extreme scalability.
+It excels at handling parallel tasks, making it particularly well-suited for large-scale scraping projects.

 Prerequisites